-Tips for Going Plastic Free
+Tips for Going Plastic Free July

 Plastic will still be around polluting our earth and seas for thousands of years.
 When it does breakdown it doesn’t disappear but turns into tiny particles that make their way up the food chain.

-Supermarket shopping plastic free can be difficult.
+Supermarket shopping plastic-free can be difficult.

 Fruit and vegetables are a fairly easy one.